 The result will look like the screenshot below.

 There you have it!!
 That’s all you need to add an item to a SharePoint List using the REST API.
-The approach would be similar for the other request types.
-However, if you would like to learn more about using the SharePoint REST APIs with Power Automate you can click here!
+The approach would be similar to the other request types.
+However, if you would like to learn more about using the SharePoint REST APIs with Power Automate, you can click here!